jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 ---
 <a name='set_up_an_IBM_devops_services_project'></a>
  ##Set up an IBM DevOps Services project
-1. Log in to [IBM DevOps Services][1], which takes you to your My Stuff page.
+1. Sign in to [IBM DevOps Services][1], which takes you to your My Stuff page.
 ![DevOps Services new user landing page][2]

 2. Start a new project by clicking the **Start coding** icon.